frankaemika/docs/source/franka_matlab/getting_started.rst

 .. hint::

     The current workflow presented is utilizing the "Run on Custom Hardware" Simulink App, present in Matlab versions :math:`\geq` R2020a.
-In case of Matlab 2019a you can build the model normally by using the "Build Model" button.
+In case of Matlab 2019a you can build the model normaly by using the "Build Model" button.
-    You then need to run the executable from a terminal as described below.
+    You then need to run the executable from a terminal as described bellow.

 Let's start by selecting the `Run on custom hardware` App from the Apps pane in Simulink.